 Cost of Travel in Cologne

-As a major Western European city, one can expect that most tourism related services in Cologne are quite expensive.
+As a major Western European city, one can expect that most tourism related services in the city to be quite expensive.
 However, considering the region where Köln is, the city has some relatively affordable options for its visitors.

-Getting to Cologne is probably the cheapest part of your trip to city.
+Getting to the city is probably going to be the cheapest part of your trip.
 The city is close to many airports with great flight connections, including those of low budget airlines.
 Cologne is also extremely well connected in its train network, however railway tickets are only affordable when bought in advance.
 Finally, many international and domestic bus lines operate in the city, including FlixBus and Eurolines.

-After in Cologne there are some very good value options to enjoy the city.
-A tourist card, known as KölnCard is available to individuals and groups for up to 48 hours at a time.
+While you are in the city, you may want to consider buying the KölnCard.
+This card available to individuals and groups for up to 48 hours at a time.
 The card costs between 9 Euros for a 24-hour individual ticket to 38 Euros for a 48-hour group one.
 Purchasing the card gives you unlimited travel on public transport and up to 50% off entry to partner attractions.

 Cologne, Altstadt.
 Photo by Robert Andersson